DamilolaAjayi/DamilolaAjayi/README.md

 I'm Dami.

-- 👯 I currently build software with VueJS, NuxtJS, and Ruby on Rails.
+- 👯 I currently build software with Vue.js, Nuxt.js, and Ruby on Rails.
 Other skillset: GraphQL, REST, etc.
 - ⚡ In my past job, I was an Energy Systems Designer doing 3D modeling, and PV Systems Sizing.

 Let's connect on [Twitter](https://twitter.com/dtajayi)!.